Strengthening Communities

 Sport for Confidence brings together the health system and sport sector to address inequalities in participation for individuals who face barriers.
 They form innovative partnerships between allied health professionals, leisure centres, local sports clubs and the voluntary sector.
 Such partnerships place health professionals in community settings, to make adjustments that create truly accessible activity opportunities.

-Sport for Confidence consists of Occupational Therapists and coaches who are able to deliver a variety of interventions which encourages a culture of wellbeing, impacting positively on both physical, mental health and overall enjoyment in everyday activities for individuals.
-A programme of weekly sessions is available at Waterside Farm Leisure Centre, supported by Active Castle Point.
+Sport for Confidence consists of Occupational Therapists and coaches who are able to deliver a variety of interventions which encourages a culture of wellbeing, impacting positively on both physical and mental health and overall enjoyment in everyday activities for individuals.
+A programme of weekly sessions is available at Waterside Farm Leisure Centre, supported by Find Your Active Castle Point.
 Through Active Essex’s local Active Network, they have supported Sport for Confidence with funding and building further local relationships.

-In partnership with the Gym Manager and the Leisure and Community Services General Manager at Waterside, Sport for Confidence have enabled individuals who attend the programme, to attend further activities at the gym for £3 pay as you go, with the gym induction included.
+In partnership with the Gym Manager and the Leisure and Community Services General Manager at Waterside, Sport for Confidence have enabled individuals who attend the programme, to take part in further activities at the gym for £3 pay as you go, with the gym induction included.

 Group 1